BlueSpaceCatno2/Bro-T-Woser/README.md

 !NOTICE!

-this project is licensed by the open GL license, I am not responsible for your distribution of this program or your modifications.
+this project is licensed by the Apache 2.0 lisence, I am not responsible for your distribution of this program or your modifications.
 Any damaged caused by this program are legally not to be blamed on me.

 This is a beta of the project, and I will provide future updates soon.